streetwisecare/small-business-data-automation-/README.md

 Incoming files (CSV, JSON, PDF, images, etc.) are detected and sorted automatically into the correct folder based on keywords.

+## 🌐 Database Storage (Web App)

-## 🌐 The website portion of the project uses a Supabase PostgreSQL database to store structured business data.
+The website portion of the project uses a Supabase PostgreSQL database to store structured business data.

 The database includes these tables: